Jump to section:

 Grants (Unilateral agreements):

-- However, for many unilateral grants awarded under the Research Terms and Conditions/Federal Demonstration Partnership (FDP), the University has the authority to extend the termination date one time for a period up to one year beyond the original termination date.
+- For many unilateral grants awarded under the Research Terms and Conditions/Federal Demonstration Partnership (FDP), the University has the authority to extend the termination date one time for a period up to one year beyond the original termination date.
 The principal investigator requests a no-cost extension by emailing their post award team.
 The email should contain:

 - The new termination date